History of Kombucha - Part 1

 The most known out of them, is the Ganoderma japonicus (more likely G.Lucidum), also known as Divine Tche or "Ling-tsche".

-This particular mushroom (real mushroom, and not Kombucha "mushroom") is better known as Reishi (Lingzhi - or divine mushroom), and it is "the ancient "mushroom of immortality", revered for over 2,000 years". (here).
+This particular mushroom (a real mushroom, and not a Kombucha "mushroom") is better known as Reishi (Lingzhi - or a divine mushroom), and it is "the ancient "mushroom of immortality", revered for over 2,000 years". (here).

 Another thing worth mentioning here, is the fact that there are many medicinal substances in TCM (Traditional Chinese Medicine), that refer to immortality.